-This is why we chose 5 must have plants for spring.
-Each variety requires little maintenance, possesses individually unique characteristics, and blooms vibrant flowers in white, yellow, pink, and purple between spring and early winter.
+Each of these Southern Living varieties requires little maintenance, possesses individually unique characteristics, and blooms vibrant flowers in between spring and early winter.

-These must have shrubs and trees grow in different sun exposures from full sun to shade, can be watered as needed, and are hardy to 0 degrees Fahrenheit.
-Make your landscaping dream a reality with the Southern Living® Plant Collection.
+These must-have shrubs and trees grow in different sun exposures from full sun to shade, can be watered as needed, and are hardy to 0 degrees Fahrenheit.

 1. Jubilation™ Gardenia brings beautiful milky white double blooms that open spring through fall and fill the air with their pleasantly sweet aroma.
 This evergreen shrub’s fragrant flowers and love of heat and humidity makes it a Southern favorite.
 Jubilation Gardenias thrive in full sun with a little afternoon shade and in moist, but well-drained acidic soil.